 Work to bring back historic conditions to the extent possible in a modern context.
 Once the first two questions have been addressed, the next challenge is to devise a plan to either reverse, as much as possible, the results of past disturbance (by returning the stream to its pre-disturbance condition: a.k.a.
 Stage Zero), or accelerating it through the evolutionary sequence to Stage 8.
 The art of restoration is in gaining the wisdom to identify and achieve the best valley floor configuration possible in a modern landscape.
 There are changes we can reverse and processes of recovery we can accelerate, but no easy answers.

 Use interdisciplinary team and partnership approaches.
 No single person is smart enough to do this work alone.
-It takes biologists, hydrologists, geomorphologists, soil scientists, botanists, ecologists, archaeologists, cultural resource specialists, engineers, sociologists, and more.
+It takes biologists, hydrologists, geomorphologists, soil scientists, botanists, ecologists, engineers, archaeologists, cultural resource specialists, sociologists, and more.
 While working as a team with a diverse array of experts poses its own challenges, it always results in a better outcome.
 The same is true with partnerships.
 Understanding and addressing federal, tribal, state, local, non-profit, private, and community interests and viewpoints are essential to achieving sustainable and effective results.

 Find simple ways of returning health to our watersheds.
 Landscape-scale, human-caused disturbance has occurred across our continent (and planet).
 We will never adequately reverse the sheer quantity of damage we’ve caused if the solutions we devise are overly complicated, expensive, and management intensive.